pyrevitlabs/pyRevit/README.md

 The `__init__.py` startup script will setup a ribbon panel named 'pyRevit' (After the folder name that contains the scripts).
 There are 5 ways to add buttons to this ribbon panel and categorize them under sub-panels.

-####All the methods listed below, require a 32x32 `.png` image file that will be used as the icon for the button or button group.
+####All the methods listed below, require a 32x32 pixel `.png` image file that will be used as the icon for the button or button group.

 ####Method 1 (PullDown Buttons):